Ni7ram/Insane2/README.md

 # Insane 2
 Simple videoGame made entirely in C++ and Allegro 2D.
 All the assets and animations are done by code.

-The pointer, double buffer, particle system, camera, enemies behavior, collision detection, timer and FPS counter were all made from scratch.
+I've used no engine.. the pointer, double buffer, particle system, camera, enemies behavior, collision detection, timer and FPS counter were all made from scratch.